Unlock Better Deals: Master Your Investment Property Financing

 Conventional Loans: The Gold Standard (With Limits)

-But here's the catch: Fannie Mae counts every mortgage against your debt-to-income ratio.
-Even if your rentals are cash-flowing $500 a month each, the bank still sees the full payment on your personal debt load.
-At property three or four, your DTI hits 45-50%, and the conventional pipeline shuts down.
+The catch: Fannie Mae counts every mortgage against your debt-to-income ratio.
+Even if your rentals cash flow $500/month each, the bank sees the full payment on your personal debt load.
+At property three or four, your DTI hits 45-50% and the conventional pipeline shuts down.
+You haven't failed -- you've outgrown the tool.

 DSCR Loans: The Scale Play